 \subsection{Training \texttt{LifeTox}}

-For the purpose of clean implicit toxicity detection, we only filtered and trained on the four top-upvoted comments per question.
-Additionally, to balance the classes, we randomly sampled from the safe class instances to match the smaller quantity of unsafe class instances.
-When training RoBERTa-large on LongTox, we used the AdamW optimizer~\citep{loshchilov2019decoupled} with a learning rate of 1e-5 and set the batch size to 8.
-The official models and reproducible code will be made public.
+For the purpose of clean implicit toxicity detection, we filtered and trained on the four top-upvoted comments per question.
+To balance the classes, we randomly sampled from the safe class instances to match the smaller quantity of unsafe class instances.
+When training RoBERTa-large on LongTox, we used the AdamW optimizer~\citep{loshchilov2019decoupled} with a learning rate 1e-5 and set the batch size to 8.